Is Radiologic Technology the Right Job for You?

 After the individual has completed the credits, they’re required to keep the records for at least four years.

-These documents must also be available to the RHB (Radiologic Health Branch) to look over if they choose.
+These documents must be made available to the RHB (Radiologic Health Branch), if reqested.
+Random audits are performed by California.

 A Closer Look at Recertification

-Radiologic Technology Fluoroscopy (RTF) Permit ADDITIONAL Requirements • CRTs with a RTF permit are required to earn 24 approved continuing education credits; four of which are required to be in radiation safety for the clinical uses of fluoroscopy.
-[17 CCR 30403(a)(2)]. • PA with a RTF permit: For purposes of renewing your RTF permit, you will need to earn 24 approved continuing education credits; four of which are required to be in radiation safety for the clinical uses of fluoroscopy.
+Fluoroscopy permit holders have ADDITIONAL requirements. • CRTs with a permit are required to earn 24 approved continuing education credits; four of which are required to be in fluoroscopy radiation safety for the clinical uses of fluoroscopy.
+[17 CCR 30403(a)(2)]. • PA with a permit will need to earn 24 approved continuing education credits; four of which are required to be in fluoroscopy radiation safety for the clinical uses of fluoroscopy.

-The Department will accept the following advanced credential certificates issued by ARRT for 24 CE credits if the certificate was issued within the two years immediately preceding the expiration date of the certificate or permit:
+The Department accepts ARRT® 24 Hr.
+CE credits, if the certificate was issued within the two years immediately preceding the expiration date of the certificate or permit.
+These can include, but are not limited to the following modalities:

-• Mammography** • Computerized Tomography • Quality Management • Bone Densitometry • Vascular-interventional Radiography • Cardiac-interventional Radiography • Radiologist Assistant • Radiation Therapy
+• Mammography* • Computerized Tomography • Bone Densitometry • Vascular-interventional Radiography • Cardiac-interventional Radiography • Interventional Radiology *Radiologist Assistant • Radiation Therapy